urakubo/UNI-EM/docs/Workflow2.md

 #### Preprocessing

-2. Launch UNI-EM, and drag and drop the unzipped folders on UNI-EM: "DNN_training_images", "DNN_ground_truth", "DNN_test_images", "ffn", "DNN_model_tensorflow", and "DNN_segmentation".
+2. Launch UNI-EM, and drag and drop the unzipped folders on UNI-EM.
+The zipped file should contain "DNN_training_images", "DNN_ground_truth", "DNN_test_images", "ffn", "DNN_model_tensorflow", and "DNN_segmentation".

 3. Select "Segmentation → 3D FFN" from a UNI-EM dropdown menu to launch the dialogue, 3D FFN.
 	- Select Preprocessing tab (**Fig. 2a**).
 	- Select the folder "DNN_training_images" from the pulldown menu of "Training Image Folder".
-It should contains training EM images (sequentially numbered image files; 8bit grayscale/RGB and png/tif/jpg; **Fig. 2b**).
+It should contain training EM images (sequentially numbered image files; 8bit grayscale/RGB and png/tif/jpg; **Fig. 2b**).
 Also select the folder "DNN_ground_truth" for "Ground Truth Folder".
 It should contains ground truth images (sequentially  numbered image files; 8bit/16bit grayscale, png/tif; **Fig. 2c**).
 Select the folder "ffn" for "Empty folder for FFNs" (or any empty folder; **Fig. 2d**).

 <BR>
 <p align="center">